awaneeshtiwari1988/data-structures/src/main/java/com/practice/data/structures/search/BinarySearch-ReadMe.md

     <b>-</b> If the value at the midpoint is equal to the target value, the search is successful.<br/>
     <b>-</b> If the value at the midpoint is greater than the target value, update the right pointer to be one less than the midpoint, effectively eliminating the right half of the search interval.<br/>
     <b>-</b> If the value at the midpoint is less than the target value, update the left pointer to be one more than the midpoint, effectively eliminating the left half of the search interval.<br/>
-<h4>Step 4: Iteration</h4> Repeat steps 2 and 3 until one of the following conditions is met:
+<h4>Step 4: Iteration</h4> Repeat steps 2 and 3 until one of the following conditions is met:<br/>
     <b>-</b> The target value is found (the value at the midpoint equals the target).
 This will be handled by breaking out of the loop.<br/>
     <b>-</b> The left pointer is greater than the right pointer, indicating that the target value is not in the array.
 This will be handled by checking (left <= right)<br/>

 <h3>Time Complexity</h3>
-Binary search continues to divide the search interval in half with each iteration, which means it can quickly narrow down the possible locations of the target value. <br/>
+Binary search continues to divide the search interval in half with each iteration, which means it can quickly narrow down the possible locations of the target value.
 <b>Its time complexity is O(log n)</b>, where n is the number of elements in the sorted array.
 This is in contrast to <b>linear search, which has a time complexity of O(n)</b> and would require examining every element in the worst case.

 <h3>Space Complexity</h3>
-The non-recursive solution has space complexity of O(1), whereas recursive solution has O(log n).
+The non-recursive solution has space complexity of O(1), whereas recursive solution has O(log n). <br/>

 <b>Note:</b> Binary search is an essential algorithm used in various applications, including searching in databases, dictionaries, and phonebooks, as well as in many programming tasks where efficient searching is required.